You Need to Know these Instant Gas Hot Water Problems

 Spreading out your hot water use can be a major inconvenience, especially for large families.
 Instead, it might be worth upgrading to an instant hot water unit with a greater flow rate than your existing one.
 Or you could also install an additional unit to work in tandem with your existing one!

-For those living in a warm climate, a flow rate up to 20 litres per minute (L/min) will be enough for one bathroom homes.
-One to three bathroom homes will need 20-30 L/min and four bathroom homes will need greater than 32 L/min.
+For those living in a warm climate, a flow rate up to 20 litres per minute (L/min) will be enough for one-bathroom homes.
+One-to-three-bathroom homes will need 20-30 L/min and four-bathroom homes will need greater than 32 L/min.

 There’s No Hot Water at All

-This problem can often be solved by running the hot water for a couple of minutes or swapping over to fixtures with a flow rate that your water heater can recognise.
+This problem can often be solved by running the hot water for a couple of minutes or swapping over to fixtures with a flow rate that your hot water heater can recognise.

 Your Water Is Sporadically Hot and Cold